Anti-Quebec sentiment: Don Cherry

-Don Cherry, a longtime commentator on Hockey Night in Canada, made a few comments interpreted by many Québécois as Quebec bashing.
+Don Cherry, a longtime commentator on Hockey Night in Canada, made a few comments interpreted by many Québécers as Quebec bashing.
 For example, he said in 1993 that the anglophone residents of Sault Ste.
 Marie, Ontario "speak the good language."
 During the 1998 Winter Olympic Games, he called Quebec separatists "whiners" after Bloc MPs had complained there were too many Canadian flags in the Olympic village.
 He said that Jean-Luc Brassard should not be the flag bearer because he was "a French guy, some skier that nobody knows about."
 In 2003, after fans in Montreal booed the American national anthem, Cherry on an American talk show said that "true Canadians do not feel the way they do in Quebec there."
-In 2004, while criticizing visors, he said that "most of the guys that wear them are Europeans or French guys."
+In 2004, while criticizing visors, he said that "most of the guys that wear them are Europeans or French guys!"

 Left-leaning politicians, French advocacy groups, and media commentators from Quebec criticized Cherry and CBC Television on numerous occasions after the statements.
 In 2004 the CBC put Cherry's segment, Coach's Corner, on a seven-second tape delay to review his comments and prevent future incidents.